Cancer Treatments

 Radiation Therapy

-Radiation therapy uses large doses of radiation to eliminate cancer cells and shrink tumors.
+Radiation therapy uses radiation to eliminate cancer cells and shrink tumors.
 The radiation is directed to the affected area, minimizing damage to the surrounding skin and tissue.

 Electrons are used to treat skin cancers and other superficial lesions, as they are absorbed by the first few centimeters of skin, leaving very little dose to pass into the body.
 Radiation therapy is used to both destroy cancer cells and alleviate the symptoms of cancer.
 There are several non-malignant conditions treated using radiation therapy.